muchimi/JoystickGremlinEx/README.md

 Mouse commands can forced to be sent to remote hosts only, or to send them concurrently to the remote host regardless of the remote control state.

+# Map to keyboard EX plugin

+This is identical to the base keyboard mapper but adds a few functions I thought were missing.

+The updated keyboard mapper adds separate press (make), release (break) functionality so keys can stay pressed, or just released separately.

+It also adds a delay (pulse) function to hold a key down for a preset period of time (default is 250 milliseconds or 1/4 of a second which is the typical game "detect" range as some games cannot detect key presses under 250ms in my experience.

+The make/break/pulse behavior applies to all keys in the action, and the keys are released in the reverse order they were pressed.

+### Dragons

+This action is an experimental feature.

+Make sure that if you use a press action, there is a companion release action somewhere.
+If that doesn't happen, you can press the key on your keyboard and it will release the key.

+When a key is pulsed, the release will occur regardless of input state or conditions.

+## Range container

+The range container is a container designed to break up an axis input ranges into  one or more actions tied to a particular range.
+While something like this can be done with conditions, the range container is much easier to setup than using conditions.

+The idea of a range container is to setup a range of axis values that will trigger one or more actions.
+As many actions as needed can be added.
+An example of this is mapping a flaps axis to distinct keys, or setting up button presses based on the value of an input axis, which is helpful for example, for throttle setups on some flight simulators to setup detents.

+The range container has a minimum and a maximum and each boundary and be included or excluded to define the range.

+There is a convenience button that will create automatic ranges to an axis: you specify how many axis "brackets" you need, and you can give it a default action.
+This will create range containers for the axis automatically and compute the correct bracket values for the count provided.

+The Add button adds containers.
+The add and replace button replaces all the range containers with the new range value (use with care as it will blitz any prior range containers).

+The range container is designed to work with joystick buttons or the enhanced keyboard mapper (map to keyboard ex)

+### Ranges

+All joystick axis values in JGex are -1.0 to +1.0 regardless of the device, with 0.0 being the center position.

+### Include/exclude flag

+Each bracket can include or exclude the value.
+Think of it as greater than, versus greater or equal to.
+This is use to include or exclude the boundary value when JGex is determining if the action should trigger or not.

+### Symmetry

+The symmetry option applies the opposite bracket as the trigger.
+So if the bracket is (0.9 to 1.0), in symmetry mode the bracket (-1, -0.9) will also trigger if the axis is in that range.

+### Latching

+The range container is latched - meaning that this special container is aware of other range containers in the execution graph.
+The latching is automatic and ensures that when the axis is moved to a different position, prior active ranges reset so can re-trigger when the axis moves into their range again, so the container has to be aware of other ranges.

+### Dragons

+This container is an experimental feature.

+The range mapper is not designed to work with the default keyboard mapper as that will cause stuck keys, because of how the default keyboard mapper works when conditions are not used.
+Use the enhanced keyboard mapper.

+The latching feature (awareness of other range containers) may introduce some strange behaviors and applies to all ranges attached to a single axis, so it's not aware of nesting for example.
+The latching applies to all ranges in the mapping tree regardless of their level.

 # Plugin Script enhancements